 6 Places You’re Most Likely to Catch Coronavirus

-As states begin to reopen, experts warn against visiting spots where coronavirus has been most likely to spread.
+Life isn't back to normal just yet.
+As states begin to reopen, experts recommend avoiding spots where coronavirus is most likely to spread.

 Bars and restaurants

-The No. 1 hotspot for coronavirus infections right now is the bar scene, according to Dr. Lushniak.
+The number one hot spot for coronavirus infections right now is the bar and restaurant scene, according to Dr. Lushniak.
 “Unfortunately, as bars have reopened, we have seen a large number of young people gathering but not necessarily being wary that COVID-19 is still a problem,” he says.
-The data backs him up: More than 150 coronavirus cases were traced back to a single bar in East Lansing, Michigan.
-In Louisiana, at least 100 people tested positive after visiting bars in a Baton Rouge nightlife district, and Minnesota health officials say a whopping 328 recent cases were linked to bars statewide, the New York Times reported.
+The data backs him up: A recent study found that adults who tested positive for COVID-19 were twice as likely to have dined at a restaurant than those who tested negative.
+Watch out for the signs you may have already had COVID-19.

-Even bars that limit capacity and space tables six feet apart are high-risk environments, Dr. Lushniak says.
-People gather as they wait in line to get in, most not wearing masks or social distancing.
-Inside, people spend hours in a small, poorly ventilated space while dancing, standing close together, and shouting over the music.
-Loud conversations at bars can release up to 10 times as many respiratory droplets as a cough, research has found.
+Even bars and restaurants that limit capacity and space tables six feet apart are high-risk environments, Dr. Lushniak says.
+At bars, in particular, people gather as they wait in line to get in, and most don’t wear masks or socially distance.
+Inside, people spend hours in a small, poorly ventilated space while dancing, eating, sitting or standing close together, and talking over the music.
+Loud conversations at bars can release up to ten times as many respiratory droplets as a cough, research shows.

 At any indoor spot, Dr. Lushniak suggests taking stock of what public health recommendations are being followed.
 Ask yourself, “Are people wearing masks?
-Is the 6-foot rule being applied?
+Is the six-foot rule being applied?
 Is it crowded with people?” he says.
-Best to turn down any gathering that doesn’t abide by expert-approved safeguards.
+It’s best to remove yourself from any situation that doesn’t abide by expert-approved safeguards.
 Experts also recommend following these guidelines when dining at reopened restaurants.

 Rebecca Emery/Getty Images

-If you’re looking to beat the heat this summer, you might want to skip the beach.
-Coronavirus infection rates at beaches are surging as the weather warms up and beachgoers hit the waves.
+If you’re hoping to beat the heat this summer, you might want to skip the beach.
+Coronavirus infection rates at beaches surged last year as the weather warmed up and beachgoers hit the waves.
 Three clusters of COVID-19 cases in Kentucky and one cluster in Ohio—spanning dozens of people—were connected to visitors returning from Myrtle Beach in South Carolina, according to the New York Times.
-More than 20 student-athletes in South Carolina also tested positive after a recent trip to the beach.
+More than 20 student athletes in South Carolina also tested positive after a trip to the beach.

-It’s true that beaches allow more airflow than indoor environments, and there is little evidence that the virus can spread to people through water.
-But experts believe that viral particles can still travel from an infected person to others nearby, especially in places where people linger for hours at a time, like beaches and pools, according to the Centers for Disease Control and Prevention (CDC).
+Luckily, beaches allow more airflow than indoor environments, and there is little evidence that the virus can spread to people through water.
+But experts believe that viral particles can still travel from an infected person to others nearby, especially in places where people linger for hours at a time, like beaches and pools.

 Although experts say the virus is more likely to spread inside, you should still take precautions when visiting outdoor spaces like beaches.
 The CDC recommends wearing a mask and avoiding crowded areas where you can’t stay six feet apart from other beachgoers.
 Here’s what you should (and shouldn’t) do when visiting public parks this summer, too.

-Most places of worship are holding remote services, but worshipers attending in person should not be afraid to ask about the property’s cleaning and disinfection protocols, according to Dr. Lushniak.
+Most professional and college sporting events are broadcast live, but fans attending in person should not hesitate to ask about the property’s cleaning and disinfection protocols, according to Dr. Lushniak.
 “All this is about your personal and your family’s health,” he says.
-These are the six times you need to wear a mask—and three times you don’t.
+Here’s what people who’ve been infected with coronavirus want you to know.

-If you are feeling sick or have been exposed to COVID-19 in the past 14 days, it’s best to sit out on social gatherings, according to the CDC.
+If you are feeling sick or have been exposed to COVID-19 in the past 14 days, it’s best to skip social gatherings, according to the CDC.
 The CDC also recommends hosting any gathering outdoors or in a well-ventilated space.
-Spacing tables and chairs six feet apart, planning social distancing-friendly activities, wearing face masks, and frequent handwashing can also help to protect guests from infection.
-You can prevent these 15 diseases simply by washing your hands, too.
+Spacing tables and chairs six feet apart, planning social distancing–friendly activities, wearing face masks, and washing hands frequently can further help to protect guests from infection.
+You can prevent these 15 diseases by washing your hands, too.

-To protect residents and staff, nursing home facilities across the country have closed to visitors and are following enhanced hygiene protocols.
-And many of these new practices may be here to stay, even for the general public.
-“Physical distancing, mask wear, and frequent handwashing need to become part of our culture for the near future,” Dr. Lushniak says.
+Experts believe you can get COVID twice, so these recommended practices may be here to stay until the majority of us get vaccinated.
+“Physical distancing, mask wearing, and frequent hand washing need to become part of our culture for the near future,” Dr. Lushniak says.
 Find out more about the everyday habits that could (and should) change in a post-coronavirus world.